llefranc/42_piscine_electronique/R01/README.md

 ## Code architecture

 Each mode has 4 different routines:
-- An init routine, called to init the mode (init components' ressources and timer0/timer1 interrupts).
+- An **init routine**, called to init the mode (init components' ressources and timer0/timer1 interrupts).
-- A clear routine, called to clear components' ressources and timer0/timer1 interrupts.
+- A **clear routine**, called to clear components' ressources and timer0/timer1 interrupts.
-- A timer0 routine, used to draw the mode value on the segments-display each x ms.
+- A **timer0 routine**, used to draw the mode value on the segments-display each x ms.
-- A timer1 routine, used to refresh the mode value each x ms.
+- A **timer1 routine**, used to refresh the mode value each x ms.

 > Some modes have the same routines when it was possible to minimize the code size.

 When a button is pressed:

-- :one: the clear routine of the actual mode is called
+- The **clear routine** of the actual mode is called
-- 2️⃣ the init routine of the prev/next mode is then called.
+- The **init routine** of the prev/next mode is then called.

 ## Explanation of the different modes